Scille/parsec-cloud/docs/rfcs/1011-non-blocking-invite-transport.md

 This invited command, along with `invite_greeter_step`, is the main route used to establish a secure channel between both peers.

 It is used by the claimer to submit the data for a given step.
 The step is identified by:
-- the provided greeter
+- the provided attempt id
-- the invitation token
 - the type of the submitted step data

 For the step data to be accepted, it has to pass the following the checks: